DB4SCW/hamawardz/README.md

-# Hamawards
+# Hamawardz

-## About Hamawards
+## About Hamawardz

-Hamawards is a simple, free ham radio award checking and downloading software.
+Hamawardz is a simple, free ham radio award checking and downloading software.
 It is based on the [Laravel](https://laravel.com) PHP Framework.

 As it is based on Laravel, it runs on pretty much all the webservers (Apache, NGINX) and on the tiniest of computers (even the raspberry pi).

-Hamwards is tested on Apache only.
+Hamawardz is tested on Apache only.

 Read about how this project came to be on my [Blog](https://www.db4scw.de/creating-hamawards/).

 ## Technology

-Hamawards is able to run using all the database engines permitted by Laravel (SQLITE, MySQL, MSSQL, Postgres, etc.).
+Hamawardz is able to run using all the database engines permitted by Laravel (SQLITE, MySQL, MSSQL, Postgres, etc.).

-Hamawards is tested on SQLITE (which is plenty for most users and allows hamawards to run very efficiently on tiny machines) and MySQL (used on [hamawards.net](https://hamawards.net) because of the larger volume).
+Hamawardz is tested on SQLITE (which is plenty for most users and allows Hamawardz to run very efficiently on tiny machines) and MySQL (used on [hamawardz.app](https://hamawardz.app) because of the larger volume).

 ## Features

-Hamwards offers:
+Hamawardz offers:

 - Checking of your eligibility for multiple awards in one go without logging in or having to create a account
 - Downloading of customizable (landscape) awards as PDF